campusjam/campusjam.github.io/index.md

 # Development History

-The development process for Campusjam conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f16/modules/project-management/) practices.
+The development process for Campus Jam conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314s17/modules/project-management/) practices.
 In a nutshell, development consists of a sequence of Milestones.
 Milestones consist of issues corresponding to 2-3 day tasks.
 GitHub projects are used to manage the processing of tasks during a milestone.

-The following sections document the development history of Campusjam.
+The following sections document the development history of Campus Jam.

 ## Milestone 1: Mockup development